History

 The findings of PEER underscored the organization’s belief that personal and societal growth result from life experiences that challenge our worldviews.
 Since the conclusion of the PEER program in 2002, the Center has continued to focus on the examination of human experience and the ways in which perceptions and beliefs about reality shape the global condition.

-The organization is now known as the John E. Mack Institute.
+The Center is now doing business as the John Mack Institute (JMI).

 Summaries of selected past projects and current projects are available from the menu.